Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: The Yukawa mechanism

 \section{The Yukawa mechanism}

-Whereas the Higgs mechanism is used to \lq{}endow mass\rq{} to the gauge potentials, the \emph{Yukawa mechanism} is used to endow mass to the matter fields---here we needn\rq{}t use scare-quotes!
+The Higgs mechanism endows mass to gauge potentials; the \emph{Yukawa mechanism} endows mass to matter fields.

-In the Standard Model fermion masses cannot be introduced as they can for real or complex-valued scalar fields.
-First of all, a Dirac mass term must couple left- and right-handed chiral fermions; moreover, the two chiralities are mapped into internal spaces that transform differently under the gauge group $G=SU(3)\times SU(2)\times U(1)$, so coupling them would violate gauge invariance: this is related to the issue we saw in Section \ref{sec:PFB} about canonical isomorphisms between associated vector bundles with different representations.
-The solution is to introduce the Higgs field $\phi$, in such a way that gauge invariance is preserved, while the fermions acquire effective masses.
-This is the \emph{Yukawa mechanism}.
+In the Standard Model, fermion masses cannot be introduced as for scalar fields.
+A Dirac mass term must couple left- and right-handed chiral fermions, but these transform in inequivalent representations of $G=SU(3)\times SU(2)\times U(1)$.
+Coupling them directly would violate gauge invariance---the same obstruction we encountered in Section~\ref{sec:PFB} concerning canonical maps between associated bundles.
+The solution is to introduce the Higgs field in such a way that gauge invariance is preserved while fermions acquire effective masses.

-Here I will essentially follow the treatment given in \cite[Ch.
-8]{Hamilton_book}, whose notation and general approach is already much closer to the geometric approach that I\rq{}m pursuing here (as compared to the treatment of more familiar textbooks, for instance, the one given in \citep{Tong_SM, Skinner_QFT}, which use representation theory more heavily).
-So I will call the treatment to be followed here \lq{}the standard\rq{} treatment of the Yukawa mechanism.
-In Section \ref{sec:Yukawa1} I will describe the obstruction to the formulation of mass terms for fermions, and its resolution in this, geometric-friendly but still \lq{}standard\rq{}, exposition.
-Then in Section \ref{sec:Yukawa2} I will discuss what I think is explanatorily unsatisfactory about this resolution, and say why I take the VB-POV to provide a more transparent explanation.
+I follow \cite[Ch.~8]{Hamilton_book}, whose notation is already geometric.
+Section~\ref{sec:Yukawa1} presents the standard treatment; Section~\ref{sec:Yukawa2} argues that the geometry-first picture does better.